 The equity securities are selected primarily from stocks that are listed on the securities exchanges.
 Prior to investing, the Group has investigated the business condition of the investee companies, and appropriately diversified investments by type of industry and other relevant factors.
 The debt securities are selected primarily from government bonds, municipal bonds and corporate bonds.
 Prior to investing, the Group has investigated the quality of the issue, including rating, interest rate, and repayment dates and has appropriately diversified the investments.
 Pooled funds are selected using strategies consistent with the equity securities and debt securities described above.
 Hedge funds are selected following a variety of strategies and fund managers, and the Group has appropriately diversified the investments.
-Real estate is selected for the eligibility of investment and expected return and other relevant factors, and the Group has appropriately diversified the insurance companies include a guaranteed interest and return of capital.
+Real estate is selected for the eligibility of investment and expected return and other relevant factors, and the Group has appropriately diversified the investments.
+As for investments in life insurance company general accounts, the contracts with the insurance companies include a guaranteed interest and return